-Databricks recommends managing all init scripts as cluster-scoped init scripts stored in workspace files.
+Databricks recommends managing all init scripts as cluster-scoped init scripts.

 Databricks supports two kinds of init scripts: cluster-scoped and global.
 Databricks only recommends using cluster-scoped init scripts.
-You can get behavior similar to global init script by associating cluster-scoped init scripts with cluster policies.
+You can get behavior similar to global init script by using cluster policies or cluster-scoped init scripts.

 Cluster-scoped: run on every cluster configured with the script.
 This is the recommended way to run an init script.
 See Use cluster-scoped init scripts.

 Global: run on all clusters in the workspace configured with Single User access mode or no-isolation shared access mode.
 Not run on clusters with shared access mode.
 They can help you to enforce consistent cluster configurations across your workspace.
 Use them carefully because they can cause unanticipated impacts, like library conflicts.
 Only workspace admin users can create global init scripts.
 See Use global init scripts.